JustDevelo/JustClash/README.md

 # Overview

-JustClash is a simple, fast proxy client for Windows and Android.
+JustClash is a simple, fast VPN client for Windows and Android.
 It runs on the **Mihomo (Clash.Meta)** core, bundled inside the app.

 # Features